Madhur Anand: Interdisciplinary Initiatives

+Madhur Anand's interdisciplinary work integrates environmental science, literature, and mathematics, providing insights into climate change, biodiversity, and human-environment interactions and offering innovative ways for both scientific communication and artistic imagination.
 She was director of the Waterloo Institute for Complexity and Innovation from 2015 to 2018, where she organized several interdisciplinary events such as Living on the Precipice: Interdisciplinary Conference on Resilience in Complex Natural and Human Systems and Poetry and Complexity, the latter featuring Nobel Laureate scientist and writer Roald Hoffman and Pulitzer Prize-winning poet Rae Armantrout.
 The event was covered in Rungh Magazine.
+From 2019 to 2023, Anand was the inaugural director of the Guelph Institute for Environmental Research, which worked to tackle the world’s environmental problems through innovation and interdisciplinary collaborations between all seven colleges at the University of Guelph.
+During this time, she established The Collaboratory, a group of scientists, artists and writers working together to face our ongoing environmental crises.